couchbasecloud/terraform-provider-couchbasecapella/docs/resources/hosted_cluster.md

+---
+page_title: "Couchbase Capella: Hosted Cluster"
+subcategory: ""
+description: |-
+Create, edit and delete Hosted Clusters in Couchbase Capella.
+---

-# couchbasecapella_hosted_cluster Resource
+# Resource couchbasecapella_hosted_cluster

-`couchbasecapella_hosted_cluster` provides a Hosted Cluster resource.
-The resource allows you to create, edit and delete hosted clusters.
+`couchbasecapella_hosted_cluster` allows you to create, edit and delete hosted clusters in Couchbase Capella.
 The resource requires your Project ID.

 ~> **WARNING:** This current release of Terraform Couchbase Capella provider doesn't support creating bucket or database user resources for hosted clusters.
 Please log in to the Couchbase Capella UI where you'll be able to manage buckets and database users once your hosted cluster has been deployed.